krwaring/metagenomic-activity-book/README.md

 - Add a narrative element to the workbook activities that ties them all together (for example, a story line that puts performance of the activities into a greater context).
 *You are invited to add any activity ideas of your own to this open source collection!*

-# Resources Consulted
+## Resources Consulted
-- Dr Ryan Ziels and Dr Steven Hallam, various discussions.
+- Various discussion with Dr Ryan Ziels (who had the idea of a torn-up newspaper used as an analogy in the assembly activity) and Dr Steven Hallam.
 - [Brown, C. (2012).
 The Assembly Exercise - teaching de novo assembly to students.](http://ivory.idyll.org/blog/the-assembly-exercise.html)
 - [Eren, A. (2020).
 Microbial 'Omics: An introduction](https://merenlab.org/momics/)
 - [Lee, M. (2020).
 Happy Belly Bioinformatics](https://astrobiomike.github.io/)